Alter Littera - New Letters of Old

 Rudolf Koch - Gebr.
 Klingspor - Offenbach am Main, 1925

-[ Specimen ] - [ Character Map and Opentype Features ] - [ License ]
+[ Specimen ] - [ Character Map and Opentype Features ] - [ License ] - [ Order ]

-A comprehensive and faithful rendition of one of the finest and most impressive metal typefaces of the 20th century.
+A comprehensive and faithful rendition of one of the finest metal typefaces of the 20th century.
 Rudolf Koch designed Wilhelm Klingspor Schrift (initially conceived as "Missal Schrift", and later referred to also as "Wilhelm Klingspor Gotisch") between 1919 and 1925 for the Gebr.
 Klingspor Type Foundry in Offenbach am Main.
-In the words of renowned designer and design historian Paul Shaw, it is an extraordinary textura typeface, being both sharp and elegant, spiky and natty at the same time.
-It is the diametric opposite of the rough hewn Deutsche Schrift (1910), Koch's first blackletter.
-Its elegance is partially due to its delicate decoration, most notably the thin but subtly swelling lines that parallel or bridge strokes in the capitals.
-But it is also due to the hairline endings that terminate each stroke in both the capitals and the lowercase letters, to the subtle swelling of hairlines, to the subtle joining of hairlines to thicker strokes, and to the tension of some of the transitional curves.
+It is an impressive textura typeface, being sharp, elegant, spiky, sensitive and noble at the same time.
+Some of its most notable features have to do with the delicate decorations, the thin but subtly swelling lines that parallel or bridge strokes in the capitals, the hairline endings that terminate each stroke in both the capitals and the lowercase letters, the subtle joining of hairlines to thicker strokes, and the tension of some of the transitional curves.
+Koch's original design included two sets of capitals (normal and condensed); alternates for a, d, e, r, s and z, plus long s; short and long flourished finial forms for f and t; thirty-five ligatures; and eighteen decorative pieces (Zierstücke).
+All of these features, plus several additional ones for modern use (including the usual standard characters for typesetting in modern Western languages, additional alternates and ligatures, plus carefully coded Opentype features), have been thoroughly implemented to the highest and most lively level of detail in the present font, in the hope that the past greatness of Wilhelm Klingspor Schrift will finally step into the modern OpenType realm.

 Gallery